Covid Lockdown: A Trial of 2030s ‘Summer Minimum’ Challenges

 In their Future Energy Scenarios 2015, National Grid declared that to keep the grid out of black-start conditions at least 5GW must flow through it.
 Based on then-known distributed solar generation, they believed that they risked dropping below this figure by 2035 in the worst-case scenario.
 However they had underestimated solar by 3GW and omitted to consider distribution-connected wind, so the first time they hit the 5GW threshold was actually in August that same year.

-During the COVID-19 Lockdown, demand has plummeted as a small increase in domestic consumption has fallen far short of a huge decrease in industrial and infrastructure (e.g. trains) consumption.
+During the Covid-19 Lockdown, demand has plummeted: a small increase in domestic consumption has fallen far short of the huge decrease in industrial and infrastructure (e.g. trains) consumption.
 Simultaneously the weather was perfect for renewable generation for weeks on end, with unseasonably strong sunshine combining with persistently strong winds.
 As a result, afternoon minima dropped below overnight minima on the transmission grid.
+It has been a perfect simulation of the ‘summer minimum’ challenges expected in the 2030s.

 Inertia and Grid Stability